scheduleonce/developer-center/docs/faq.md

 ## Why am I not receiving a data payload from my webhook subscription?

-Check that you have enabled the correct event triggers.
-[Learn more about event triggers](https://developers.oncehub.com/docs/webhook-event-triggers)
+Check that you have enabled the correct event triggers when creating your webhook subscription.

 Check that your endpoint is set up correctly.
-[Learn more about configuring your webhook subscriptions](https://developers.oncehub.com/docs/using-webhooks)
+[Learn more about configuring your webhook subscriptions](/docs/webhooks/using-webhooks)

 ## Why am I seeing `null` fields in the webhook payload?